GeorgeBuxton/FE-Test/README.md

 These are the files created by George Buxton for the Catch Front-end developer test.

-## Run Gulp
+## Run Gulp Development Server
-In the commandline type gulp to run the developement server.
+In the command line type 'gulp' to run the development server.
 The live server can be found at http://localhost:8080

+## Run Gulp Production Build
+In the command line type 'NODE_ENV=production gulp' to run the production build.
+The live server can be found at http://localhost:8080

-## Prerequests
+## Prerequisites
-Please install the following prerequests to developewith these files.
+Please install the following prerequisites to develop with these files.

 git
 nodejs